Aditya-Phopale/EnergyPlusPlus/README.md

 (Check run.sh incase permissions are required)

 # GUI in Gatsby
-To use Gatsby, install Node.js and npm at the following link: [Node.js download](https://nodejs.org/en/download/) To run the frontend application, locally go into the frontend folder:
+To use Gatsby, install Node.js and npm at the following link: [Node.js download](https://nodejs.org/en/download/) and install Gatsby CLI with
+    ```
+    npm install -g gatsby-cli
+    ```
+in the terminal.
+Check it the installation was successful with
+    ```
+    gatsby --version
+    ```
+You should be on v3 or newer.

+To run the frontend application, locally go into the frontend folder:
     ```
     cd ./directory_to_frontend